During the Covid19 Pandemic we have been running a restricted service. Most indoor group activity has ceased until conditions improve.

 These are short translated descriptions of how to access the different services at Asylum Link

 Casework: Caseworkers are problem solvers.
 You need to get a number from the front desk before you can see a case worker.
-They will deal with problems such as housing, homelessness, missing payments, or any other problem that may arise as an asylum seeker or refugee.
+They will deal with problems such as asylum housing, homelessness, missing payments, or any other problem that may arise as an asylum seeker.
 Their services are free.

 Exception: Travel Documents – there is a £100 charge per document, plus what the Home Office charges as a fee.

 Destitution: If you are homeless you can talk to a caseworker who can make an appointment with the destitution team to see if they can help you.
 We alleviate destitution amongst asylum seekers and refugees through the provision of food, clothing and occasionally housing.
-A Social Worker is employed via a partnership with the Red Cross and Refugee Action, to work with destitute asylum seekers with complex needs.
+Two Social Workers are employed via a partnership with the Red Cross and Refugee Action, to work with destitute asylum seekers with complex needs.

 ALM have produced The Destitution Roadshow – a presentation on why Asylum Seekers come here, what happens to them and how they find a way through destitution.
 It is taken to business and community organizations as well as schools and churches thereby ensuring that the message of Asylum Link Merseyside becomes better known and supported.